irmen/prog8/docs/source/technical.rst

 Three-letter symbols prefixing in Assembly
 ------------------------------------------

-Symbols consisting of three letters such as "brk" or "tax" will confuse the assembler that thinks these are cpu instructions.
+Symbols consisting of three letters such as "brk" or "tax", or variables named "a", "x" or "y" could confuse the assembler to think these are cpu instructions or registers.
 It will likely fail to assemble the program correctly.
-Because of this, prog8 will prefix every 3-letter symbol with "``p8p_``" automatically during compilation.
+Because of this, prog8 will prefix every 1- and 3-letter symbol with "``p8p_``" automatically during compilation.
-So "tax" will become "p8p_tax" in the resulting assembly code.
+So "tax" will become "p8p_tax", "a" will become "p8p_a" in the resulting assembly code.

 If you're referencing symbols from the prog8 program in hand-written assembly code, you have to take this into account.
-Either prefix the 3-letter symbols in the assembly with "``p8p_``" as well, or just choose a shorter or longer symbol name in the first place.
+Either prefix the 1- and 3-letter symbols in the assembly with "``p8p_``" as well, or just choose a symbol name of a different length in the first place.

 Software stack for expression evaluation